uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 Note that it doesn't matter that the keyword "I" is absent from this document and present in the other documents because "I" is such a common word that its IDF is close to 0.
 However, the presence of "TS-01" matters a great deal because it is a highly specific keyword and we value it accordingly.

-One more thing to note in practice is that you need to convert every document and query into a list of keywords.
+In practice, we must convert every document and query into a list of keywords.
-In this case we have simply split the documents and the query into words.
+In this example, we simply split the documents and the query into individual words.
-However, in practice we would use a more sophisticated method, which could include removing stop words and applying stemming or lemmatization.
+For real-world applications, however, we would use a more sophisticated method, such as removing stop words and applying stemming or lemmatization.

 Now that we have an additional way to score documents by considering exact matches, we need to meaningfully combine the results of the semantic search and the keyword search.